KevinLiTian/CS50W/docs/README.md

 ## What to Learn?

-Recommanded to learn in the order of the lectures, from `0.Introduction` to `3.JS_UI`, there will be more coming soon.
+Recommanded to learn in the order of the lectures, from `0.Introduction` to `5.Scale_Secure`.
 For each lecture:

 1. Read and understand the notes, search online for additional information if needed
 2. In the `example` directory of each lecture, read, run and understand the code of each program